Parents who work from home or choose not to work and stay at home need to weigh the pros and cons of this decision.

 Across the board, infant care (under one-year-old) has increased rates compared to older children.

-They need more time, care, and hands-on attention, and that factors out to parents paying more.
+They need more time, care, and hands-on attention, which makes parents pay more.

-Child ratios are usually set by each state and are a large factor in the number of children allowed in each classroom.
+Child ratios are usually set by each state and are a significant factor in the number of children allowed in each classroom.

 Other expenses to think about than just the monthly price, registration (usually yearly), supply fees, laundry, and diaper fees.